SofianeLasri/bjLoquent/README.md

 This library is under the [MIT](https://github.com/derickfelix/jloquent/blob/master/LICENSE) license.

 ## How to use it
-bjLoquent is actually not so different of jLoquent.
-To use it, you have to create a `Configuration` class, just like this.
+bjLoquent is actually not so different of jLoquent. **You should check the JUnit test file to see how it works.** But here is a quick example.

+Firstly, in order to use it you have to create a `Configuration` class, just like this.

 **Configuration.java**